Skip to main content

 Disconnect the network drive from the server

-You can only disconnect a network volume — boot or secondary — from the cloud server.
+You can only disconnect a network drive — boot or secondary — from the cloud server.

-1. If the disk is bootable, turn off the cloud server.
+1. If the disk is bootable, shut down the cloud server.

-3. In Control Panel, go to Cloud PlatformDisks.
+3. В control panels go to Cloud platformDisks.

-4. From the menu ( ) of the drive, select Disconnect from server.
+4. On the menu. of the disk, select Disconnect from the server.